han-yaeger/yaeger-tutorial/docs/tilemaps.md

 }
 ```

-The Coral should be placed on the lower half of the Scene.
+The Coral should be placed on the lower half of the scene.
 For this we can use
 the method `defineMap()`, from which we will return a two-dimensional
-array of integers that represents the Scene.
+array of integers that represents the scene.
 The integer value 0 will mean no
-Entity is to be placed.
-The other values are mapped on the Entities registered
+entity is to be placed.
+The other values are mapped on the entities registered
 from the method `setupEntities()`.

 ![Edit](images/edit.png) Implement the method `defineMap()` as shown below.